-It can be extremely frustrating to have spent hours, or even days, setting up the very best AdWords campaigns only to find that when you activate the campaign, nothing seems to be happening.
+It can be extremely frustrating to have spent hours, or even days, setting up the very best paid search campaigns only to find that when you activate the campaign, nothing seems to be happening.
 Why this occurs is a relatively common question that AdWords advertisers put to us so hopefully the below will help you to find out why your ads are not getting any impressions.

 1. Are the relevant campaigns or ad groups paused?
 This may sound quite straightforward but if you have several people working on an account, making changes both online through AdWords itself and offline through AdWords Editor, things can get adjusted either accidently or deliberately!
 It is well worth just checking that everything is set to ‘active’.

 2. Have you set a daily budget?
 Be sure to check that your campaign daily budget is set above £/$0.00, as your ads will not run if you do not have daily budgets set for each campaign.
 AdWords Editor (at least the newer versions) should display a warning message to this effect if you should forget to apply a budget during campaign setup.

 3. Have you entered billing information?
 Double check that your account billing information is accurate i.e. the credit card number, expiry date, billing address, etc. Again, if there is any issue in this area, Google will not serve your ads.
 If you’re paying by credit card, we strongly recommend using the backup card feature in order to ensure that your ads continue to run should there be a problem with your primary credit card.

 4. Do your keyword bids exceed your daily budget?
 If your keyword bids are set higher than your daily budget itself, Google will not show your ads.
 If this is the case, you will need to lower your keywords bids and/or increase your campaign daily budget.